 - Decreased volume of the hippocampus has been reported in combat veterans

-- Noradrenergic (Norepinephrine), Opioid, Glutamate, GABA, and Endocannabinoid system have been implicated in PTSD
+- Noradrenergic (Norepinephrine), Opioid, Glutamate, GABA, and Endocannabinoid dysregulation

-- Sleep disturbances in individuals suffering from PTSD: Decreased REM latency (i.e., decreased time between falling asleep and the first Rapid Eye Movement Cycle).
+- Sleep disturbances such as decreased REM latency (i.e., decreased time between falling asleep and the first Rapid Eye Movement Cycle).

 - Prolonged Exposure Therapy

 - Eye Movement Desensitization Reprocessing (EMDR)

 - Family therapy